-Who Can Resist Cookies & Milk?My first experience with lambing was quite an adventure, especially since I had never before witnessed anything being born.
-A big, black-faced Suffolk named Sophie was the first of my sheep to give birth.
-And she had quadruplets.
-Which is extremely rare in sheep circles.
-Two of the lambs did not survive, but this is not uncommon.
 The two that did had black heads, black legs, and white bodies covered with darling little black spots.
 Curled up together, they looked like two scoops of chocolate chip ice cream, and I immediately started calling them Chip and Chip, or The Chippers.
 This was nine years ago, and Chip and Chip are doing just fine.

 The Chippers are boys, and unless one is in need of a ram, all male lambs on a farm are routinely castrated when they are very young.
 They are then called wethers.
 Wethers are fattened up and eventually relocated into somebody's freezer.
 Except the lucky few like Chip and Chip.

 They were cute and sweet and cuddly and the first lambs born on the farm!
 I refused to rename them Chop and Chop.
 Their chocolate chip spots faded, and they became big, wooly pets.
-One is bigger and woolier than the other, so they are referred to as Big Chip and Skinny Chip, though both of them are enormous.
+One is bigger and woolier than the other, so they are referred to as Big Chip and Skinny Chip, though both of them are huge.

 Since the days of raising large flocks of wethers solely for their wool have long since passed, The Chippers are, according to pretty much everyone except me, completely useless.
 They are also probably two of the oldest wethers on the planet.